-With the governor’s weekend announcement, Easterseals Happiness House and ABA Academy K-12 schools will continue online learning practices for the remainder of the 2019-2020 academic year.
+With the governor’s weekend announcement, Easterseals Southwest Florida and ABA Academy K-12 schools will continue online learning practices for the remainder of the 2019-2020 academic year.

 Virtual learning platforms for all grade levels began for our students in March.
 Emergency grants awarded by the Charles & Margery Barancik Foundation, Gulf Coast Community Foundation, Manatee Community Foundation and the William G. and Marie Selby Foundation will fund the purchase of digital devices for families currently utilizing Easterseals’ teletherapy and virtual school platforms as well as training and support to execute the online services.